mindplay-dk/boxy/README.md

 ```

-### Configuring Services
+### Configuring Services and Components

-You can register additional configuration functions for a service:
+You can register additional configuration functions for a service or component:

 ```PHP
 $container->configure(function (Database $db) {